 If the Investigating Officer believes that an informal resolution is not possible or they believe the complaint or allegation is deemed serious, or where repeated concerns about behaviour have arisen a formal investigation will take place.
 It will also take place where a complainant explicitly requests the use of the formal process.

-Step back clause during investigation to be inserted!
+UUSU reserves the right to ask groups or individuals to refrain from activity during an investigation to allow this to proceed uninhibited.

 The Investigating Officer will seek to listen to the person or persons against whom a complaint has been made and seek evidence about the situation being investigated.
 A decision to investigate does not indicate support for a complaint, merely that further enquiry is necessary.